ctoec/ecis-experimental/README.md

 ### Step 3

+It is recommended to run VSCode with the `Remote` extension installed, and to use the `Existing Docker-Compose (Extend)` configuration to launch VSCode inside the backend container itself.
+Configuration for this lives in `.devcontainer`.
+With that approach, the default launch configurations created by VSCode will work for debugging.
-Set up for debugging with VS Code by copying `./launch.json` into `./.vscode/launch.json`
+If you want to run VSCode locally against the project, you will not get Intellisense, or other C# language features from Omnisharp, but you can still debug using the `launch.json` checked in to this repo.
+Set up for debugging the dockerized app with local VSCode by copying `./launch.json` into `./.vscode/launch.json`
 ```sh
 $ cp ./launch.json ./.vscode/launch.json
 ```